rbuj/review-translations/README.md

 # review-translations

 Bash scripts for downloading the Fedora Project translations.
 Those scripts can also make a report for reviewing grammar and spelling mistakes for a specified language.
+* fedora-main.sh : download the translations that belongs to the [main group](https://fedora.zanata.org/version-group/view/main)
+* fedora-upstream.sh : download the translations that belongs to the [upstream group](https://fedora.zanata.org/version-group/view/upstream)
 * fedora-web.sh : download the translations that belongs to the [web group](https://fedora.zanata.org/version-group/view/web)
-* fedora-main.sh : download the translations that belongs to the [main group](https://fedora.zanata.org/version-group/view/main)
 * sugar.sh : download and test the translations of [Sugar Labs on Fedora](https://spins.fedoraproject.org/soas/)

 Installation on Fedora